skip to Main Content

 Atlantic Seaboard

 Camps Bay is very popular among expats, as is Clifton, a more fashionable and expensive suburb.
-Om Clifton, the living space is normally cramped and parking can be difficult to find.
-Sea Point is another popular residential area, an older suburb full of high-rise apartment buildings, hotels, and restaurants with many residences facing the ocean for great views.
+In Clifton, the living space is normally cramped, and parking can be difficult to find.
+Sea Point is another popular residential area, an older suburb full of high-rise apartment buildings, hotels, and restaurants, with many residences facing the ocean for great views.
 These housing options generally have more living space.

 City Bowl is located above the city centre, on the shallow slopes of Table Mountain.
 These neighbourhoods are close to the city centre and offer spectacular views, meaning that prices are generally high.